-Javi Marroquin Is ‘Feeling Good’ Despite The News Of Kailyn Lowry’s Pregnancy
+Javi Marroquin Is ‘Feeling Good,’ Despite The News Of Kailyn Lowry’s Pregnancy

 “Be great, Jav,” he added, along with another photo.

 Javi Marroquin and Kailyn Lowry got married in 2012 and remained married for three years.
-Then, after Lowry tragically suffered a miscarriage in late 2015, the couple went through several months of hardship before ultimately choosing to go their separate ways in May of 2016.
+Then, after Lowry tragically suffered a miscarriage in late 2015, the couple went through several months of hardship before ultimately choosing to go their separate ways in May 2016.

 Following their split, Kailyn Lowry became pregnant with her third child, who is due sometime this summer, and around the same time, Javi Marroquin began dating Cassie Bucka.
 As fans may recall of the former couple, Javi Marroquin and Cassie Bucka went public with their relationship at the end of last year with a series of photo posts on social media.
 Then, in January, after only a month of dating, they called it quits.